Rangers vs. Twins Player Props Betting Odds

-Oddsmakers have listed player props for Carlos Correa, Marcus Semien and others when the Minnesota Twins host the Texas Rangers at Target Field on Thursday at 7:10 PM ET.
+You can see player prop bet odds for Carlos Correa, Marcus Semien and others on the Minnesota Twins and Texas Rangers prior to their matchup at 8:10 PM ET on Friday at Target Field.

 Bet on this matchup or its props with BetMGM!